kcrary/istari/docs/type-theory.md

 For example, `nat -t> U(0)` and `U(0) -k> U(0)` both belong to `K(0)`,
 and `U(0) -t> U(1)` belongs to `K(1)`.

+Other function-like types (intersection types, parametric functions, and future functions) are discussed below.

 #### Strong sums and products